abhra0897/gowin-easy-linux/readme.md

+**Important: This repository uses Git Large File Storage (LFS) because some files are more than 100MB in size.
+Follow [these simple steps](https://git-lfs.github.com/) to install git lfs extension prior to cloning/downloading this repo**

 ## About

 This is my development environment for GoWin FPGA on Linux (Arch).
 Setting up the GoWin IDE is not trivial and takes some trial-and-error steps to make it work.
 At least that's my experience on Linux.